Preft/Mice-Timepoint-Data-Analysis/README.md

 # The-Power-of-Plots
 Mouse Timepoint Data analysis

-Analysis of Timepoint Data of mice throughout studies Synopsis is added at the end.
+Analysis of Timepoint Data of mice throughout studies.
+Synopsis is added at the end.